-PCC has moved away from thinking about services in more traditional 'customer groupings' and to talk about different themes of support.
+Peterborough City Council has moved away from thinking about services in more traditional 'customer groupings' and to talk about different themes of support.
 This is to support providers to think about the wider opportunities there are in the market across various sectors.
 We have received feedback about this approach during engagement.

 We believe that people have better lives when they are supported to remain as independent as possible in and by their communities, and we are therefore striving to move towards a more localised approach to supporting citizens which focuses on early intervention and prevention.
 We need the local market to support and work with us partners to develop approaches able to achieve this.

 The information within this MPS has been produced in collaboration with providers across the market.
 Wherever possible, we have tried to build upon what you have told us to make this information as useful to you as possible.
 For more information visit our Families Information Service.